Glasgow Prestwick Airport currently serves in excess of 2.3 million people who live within 60 minutes’ drive of the airport.

 The existence of the airport – along with its long history in aviation – enables it to play host to a number of aviation and aerospace companies and other auxiliary services.

-Neighbours already include BAE Systems, Spirit Aerospace, GE Aviation, UTC Aerospace and National Air Traffic Control (NATS).
+Neighbours already include BAE Systems, Spirit Aerospace, GE Aviation, Collins Aerospace and National Air Traffic Control (NATS).

 The airport is working with South Ayrshire Council and Scottish Enterprise to develop and establish an aerospace and space hub at Prestwick for global businesses operating in these sectors.